Categories

 Regularized Discriminant Analysis

-The RDA regularized discriminant analysis (RDA) which is a generalization of the LDA and QDA.
+Regularized Discriminant Analysis (RDA) is a generalization of LDA and QDA.
 Both algorithms are special cases of this algorithm.
-If the alpha parameter is set to 1, RDA operator performs LDA.
-Similarly if the alpha parameter is set to 0, RDA operator performs QDA.
+If the alpha parameter is set to 1, the Regularized Discriminant Analysis operator performs LDA.
+Similarly if the alpha parameter is set to 0, the Regularized Discriminant Analysis operator performs QDA.

 Input